isomerpages/pa-corp/news-and-speeches/speeches/_posts/2024-09-29-post-Speech by PA's Deputy Chairman Edwin Tong, at the People’s Association Community Seminar 2024.md

-32 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; At Marine Parade, Miss Sarah conducts sensory storytelling for children, using props and puppets to bring stories to life, engaging them, exposing them to different genres of storytelling, and also sparking that creativity in our children with hands-on activities.<p></p>
+32 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; At Marine Parade, Miss Sarah conducts sensory storytelling for children, using props and puppets to bring stories to life, engaging them, exposing them to different genres of storytelling, and also sparking that creativity in our children with hands-on activities.

-<p>At Kebun Baru Heights RN, Community Volunteers run a monthly DIY repair
-workshop, with mentorship from a volunteer at Teck Ghee's Repair Kopitiam.
+33 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; At Kebun Baru Heights RN, Community Volunteers run a monthly DIY repair workshop, with mentorship from a volunteer at Teck Ghee's Repair Kopitiam.
 All of these might have been started by grassroots working with Community Volunteers, but eventually, the drive behind them, the power behind them, comes from our Community Volunteers.
-They come from people who are passionate and dedicated, and sometimes they feel that they have the skill sets to run these courses, and that's what they do, they step up.</p>
+They come from people who are passionate and dedicated, and sometimes they feel that they have the skill sets to run these courses, and that's what they do, they step up.

-<p>All of this makes an impact on our society, bit by bit, and over time,
-collectively, this can change the complexion of the society we live in.</p>
+34 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; All of this makes an impact on our society, bit by bit, and over time, collectively, this can change the complexion of the society we live in.

-<p>So our aim over the coming years is to grow the Community Volunteer scheme,
-follow our residents, support their causes, give them a base, and help them to make a broader impact on society.</p>
+35 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; So our aim over the coming years is to grow the Community Volunteer scheme, follow our residents, support their causes, give them a base, and help them to make a broader impact on society.

-<p>Second, our youths, they're the leaders of tomorrow, and we must support
-them on their aspirations.</p>
+36 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Second, our youths, they're the leaders of tomorrow, and we must support them on their aspirations.

-<p>We must in fact bring them to the table to talk to us more, to engage
-with us, to share in constructive dialogue, and more importantly, to then figure out what actions we can take.</p>
+37 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; We must in fact bring them to the table to talk to us more, to engage with us, to share in constructive dialogue, and more importantly, to then figure out what actions we can take.

-<p>One example is the FutureYOUth Campaign, where the ambition is to have
-more than 100,000 youths nationwide, coming from a variety of different backgrounds, come together, share their aspirations.
-They wanted to do this as a ground-up project because they wanted to be heard on key issues which resonate with young people today.</p>
+38 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; One example is the FutureYOUth Campaign, where the ambition is to have more than 100,000 youths nationwide, coming from a variety of different backgrounds, come together, share their aspirations.
+They wanted to do this as a ground-up project because they wanted to be heard on key issues which resonate with young people today.

-<p>Mental well-being, how we approach one another, with compassion in race
-and religion issues, as well as looking at the climate, sustainability, and environment issues.
+39 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Mental well-being, how we approach one another, with compassion in race and religion issues, as well as looking at the climate, sustainability, and environment issues.
 These topics were picked by them, and what they wanted to do was to engage in constructive dialogue, and come up with a consensus paper that defines how this mappings matter to young people, and what actions they can take, most importantly.
-I'm told that so far they've already surpassed their target.</p>
+I'm told that so far they've already surpassed their target.

-<p>They've got about 108,000 voices signed on to the Youth Charter, and they
-come from a variety of different backgrounds, typical mainstream schools, IHLs, polytechnics, the ITEs, the madrasahs.
-But they've also taken care to reach out to those who are in the reformative training centres, to get their views as well, to look at people who don't typically come to focus group discussions, or dialogues, or any of our People's Association events.</p>
+40 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; They've got about 108,000 voices signed on to the Youth Charter, and they come from a variety of different backgrounds, typical mainstream schools, IHLs, polytechnics, the ITEs, the madrasahs.
+But they've also taken care to reach out to those who are in the reformative training centres, to get their views as well, to look at people who don't typically come to focus group discussions, or dialogues, or any of our People's Association events.

-<p>People from the civic society, the uniformed groups, sometimes also the
-youth wings of the religious organisations, to capture a broad-based view from people who might not previously have been heard.
-This effort is ongoing, sometime next year, we will look at launching the Charter, and the youths will have a platform to articulate how they see this campaign.</p>
+41 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; People from the civic society, the uniformed groups, sometimes also the youth wings of the religious organisations, to capture a broad-based view from people who might not previously have been heard.
+This effort is ongoing, sometime next year, we will look at launching the Charter, and the youths will have a platform to articulate how they see this campaign.

-<p>Third, yesterday NACLI celebrated our 60th anniversary.
-NACLI started
-in 1964, and we made a couple of announcements there.
+42 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Third, yesterday NACLI celebrated our 60th anniversary.
+NACLI started in 1964, and we made a couple of announcements there.
 The announcements are centred on the thinking that community leadership and youth leadership needs a programme to give it a strong boost.
-We need to develop strong leadership in all segments of our community.</p>
+We need to develop strong leadership in all segments of our community.

-<p>This was a picture taken yesterday at our 60th anniversary, where we announced
-two programmes, one a Youth Leaders Collective.
-A programme that helps them appreciate Singapore, see the trade-offs, take part in ideas that make Singapore tick for the next generation, and also bring them overseas, because sometimes you can see Singapore better from the outside.</p>
+43 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; This was a picture taken yesterday at our 60th anniversary, where we announced two programmes, one a Youth Leaders Collective.
+A programme that helps them appreciate Singapore, see the trade-offs, take part in ideas that make Singapore tick for the next generation, and also bring them overseas, because sometimes you can see Singapore better from the outside.

-<p>So we bring them overseas to a Southeast Asian country, understand the
-cultural dynamics there, but also see Singapore from outside in, and have a greater appreciation for what we do.</p>
+44 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; So we bring them overseas to a Southeast Asian country, understand the cultural dynamics there, but also see Singapore from outside in, and have a greater appreciation for what we do.

-<p>We also have one for slightly older people, but youth leaders now in civic
-society, in social service agencies, those who are serving the community in the private sector in a variety of different ways.
+45 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; We also have one for slightly older people, but youth leaders now in civic society, in social service agencies, those who are serving the community in the private sector in a variety of different ways.
 We are also bringing them together, and likewise, we will have a six-month programme for them.
-Socialise them to how Singapore works, what are our trade-offs, what is special about Singapore, and what we must keep doing to keep Singapore special.</p>
+Socialise them to how Singapore works, what are our trade-offs, what is special about Singapore, and what we must keep doing to keep Singapore special.

-<p>All of that has been announced yesterday, so look it up, and if you know
-anyone within your Grassroots Organisations who might benefit from these courses, please sign them up, please suggest that, and encourage them to come and take part in these programmes.</p>
+46 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; All of that has been announced yesterday, so look it up, and if you know anyone within your Grassroots Organisations who might benefit from these courses, please sign them up, please suggest that, and encourage them to come and take part in these programmes.

-<p>Nurturing Micro-communities</p>
+<u>Nurturing Micro-communities</u>

-<p>Now what underpins all of this shift that we're doing, these examples,
-is a change in approach as well.
+47 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Now what underpins all of this shift that we're doing, these examples, is a change in approach as well.
 We are very used to organising an event for our residents, but what about if we switch this around and look at some of the examples, like what we did with the Community Volunteers.
-We organise an event with our residents, with our volunteers, and look at serving the broader population based on ideas and causes that they proposed to us, rather than the other way round.</p>
+We organise an event with our residents, with our volunteers, and look at serving the broader population based on ideas and causes that they proposed to us, rather than the other way round.

-<p>To give you one more example, Grassroots Leaders at Bishan started, now
-they started it, a food rescue initiative, which today is now largely run by a very dedicated Community Volunteer.
-She has not, I'm told, had prior grassroots experience, but she now come together, runs the programme, and volunteers like Madam Wee Sun has become motivated to stay on and help to run this programme at Bishan.</p>
+48 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; To give you one more example, Grassroots Leaders at Bishan started, now they started it, a food rescue initiative, which today is now largely run by a very dedicated Community Volunteer.
+She has not, I'm told, had prior grassroots experience, but she now come together, runs the programme, and volunteers like Madam Wee Sun has become motivated to stay on and help to run this programme at Bishan.

-<p>So all of these efforts, including nurturing micro-communities, looking
-at how we can build up smaller groups, scale them up into bigger ones, and have a bigger impact.
-All of that should be the way we look at running our events at the Grassroots Organisations.</p>
+49 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; So all of these efforts, including nurturing micro-communities, looking at how we can build up smaller groups, scale them up into bigger ones, and have a bigger impact.
+All of that should be the way we look at running our events at the Grassroots Organisations.

-<p>Last year, 19 RNs held 80 small group conversations to hear from more
-than 600 residents and community partners.
+50 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Last year, 19 RNs held 80 small group conversations to hear from more than 600 residents and community partners.
 They did this because they wanted to understand what were the specific gaps, what were the little spaces that could be filled better.
 What were some of the programmes that the